mvysny/dynatest/README.md

 })
 ```

+The `if (OS.isLinux())` is just a simple Kotlin `if()` followed by a call to the `isLinux()` function.

 ### Reusable test battery

+Remember that you call functions to register a test or a block.
+You can call those functions in the
+`DynaTest` block, but you can call them from anywhere - you can extract a reusable function that registers some kind
+of reusable battery of tests.
+The only thing that's needed is the `DynaNodeGroup` receiver (to have a context from
+which you can call the `test()`/`group()`/other functions).

-You can simply create a (possibly parametrized) function which runs in the context of the
+Therefore, in order to create a reusable test battery, you can simply create a (possibly parametrized) function which
+runs in the context of the
 `DynaNodeGroup`.
 That allows the function to create test groups and tests as necessary:

 ```kotlin